-Today we want to study the conversion of a young man named Saul.
-He was introduced to us at the time of Stephen's martyrdom as one of the Jewish leaders responsible.
-Saul gave approval to Stephen's death.
-Saul shed the blood of a righteous man, Stephen.
-Then he became a madman.
-In today's passage he appears, breathing out murderous threats against the Lord's disciples.
-Not content to persecute the church in Jerusalem, he determined to wipe from the face of the earth all Christians, those who were known as the Nazarene sect of Jesus.
+Meanwhile, Saul was breathing out murderous threats against the Lord's disciples.
+He was not content with persecuting the church in Jerusalem; he determined to wipe from the face of the earth all Christians, those who were known as the Nazarene sect of Jesus.
 Saul received from the high priest credential letters to the synagogues in Damascus, so that he could arrest Christians there and bring them as prisoners to Jerusalem.
 On the way, Saul met the Risen Jesus and was converted.
 The story of Saul's conversion may be the most famous in all Bible history.
-In this passage we mainly learn the wonderful grace of our Lord Jesus Christ upon a man named Saul and how his conversion was possible.
-We also learn God's great purpose for Saul.
+In this passage we mainly learn what kind of person Saul was, and how he was converted.
+We learn several things about how his conversion was possible.

 First, Stephen's prayer (7:59,60).
 As we studied, Saul was in charge when Stephen was stoned to death.
 At the moment he was executing Stephen, he undoubtedly thought that he was right and that Stephen was wrong.
 Needless to say, Saul thought he was righteous, upright, wise and holy--even while he was committing murder, for this pride is innate in all sinful human beings.
 To this arrogant man something unusual had happened.
 He saw what Stephen did when his body was being mangled and bloodstained by the stoning.
 He saw that Stephen was praying.
 It was incredible to him to see Stephen praying.
-He heard Stephen's prayer in extreme anguish: "Lord, do not hold this sin against them" (7:60).
+He heard Stephen's prayer in extreme anguish:

+"Lord, do not hold this sin against them" (7:60).
 It was indeed incredible to him to hear Stephen's prayer.
 Saul had condemned Stephen to death, but in Stephen he could see God.
 After murdering Stephen, Saul must have been just like Raskolnikov in Dostoevsky's "Crime and Punishment."
 Saul must have hardened his heart not to think of Stephen's prayer.
 Then he was befuddled all the more by Stephen's prayer.
-The more he tried to erase Stephen's prayer from his memory, the more it resounded in his soul.
+The more he tried to efface Stephen's prayer from his memory, the more it resounded in his soul.
 He found no respite from the anxiety of his conscience, for he was made in the image of God.
 So he redoubled his efforts to convince himself that he was right and that Stephen was wrong.
 But he failed to extricate from his mind the constant sense of crime and punishment.
 Saul was a high-ranking official of the Jewish people.
 He must have tried to look strong and brave.
 But when he saw Stephen, he didn't understand how Stephen could face such peril, suffering and death absolutely unafraid.
 Moreover, he couldn't understand how Stephen could pray for such bitter enemies.
-Probably he said to his associates, "I defeated Stephen.
+Probably he said to his fellow men, "I defeated Stephen.
 I am the champion, and Stephen is a loser."
 The problem was that he could not convince himself that he was the champion.
 His inner man told him, "You are not really the champion."
 In a sense, he had won a battle, but it was a physical battle.
 As history attests, a physical battle does nothing but damage and kill others.
 Therefore, there is no true victory in a physical battle.
 There is true victory in a spiritual battle, because it is a battle against Satan; it is a holy battle to win people over to God.